Free AI Visibility + Awareness score

 Perplexity is the easiest platform to influence.
 Because Perplexity performs real-time web searches, changes to your content and structure can show up in Perplexity responses within days.
 ChatGPT and Claude, which rely more heavily on training data, take longer to reflect changes.

 Competitors are often cited incorrectly.
 In about 30% of competitive queries, AI models attribute capabilities or positions to brands that aren’t accurate.
-This means the AI visibility landscape isn’t just about presence — it’s about accuracy.
-If a competitor is being cited with incorrect information, that’s an opportunity for you to be the authoritative, accurate source.
+This means AI visibility isn’t just about presence.
+It’s about accuracy.
+If a competitor is being cited with incorrect information, that’s an opening for you to become the authoritative, accurate source.

 FAQ pages are citation magnets.
 Brands with well-structured FAQ pages are cited at roughly twice the rate of brands that only have long-form blog content.
-The question-answer format maps directly to how users query AI assistants, making it easy for models to extract and cite specific answers.
+The question-answer format maps directly to how users query AI assistants, so models can extract and cite specific answers easily.

 How do you fix AI invisibility?